FroggMaster/awakens/README.md

 4. Install npm and run node server.js on command line in the main project folder

 #Developing
 1. Don't commit directly to master!
-New features and suggestions should be committed directly to the dev branch.
+New features and suggestions should be **tested first on localhost** then sent to the dev branch.
 2. Run your own instance of the chat and never commit untested code unless you're 100% sure it won't break dev.
 3. A server running the dev branch is available at <http://2s4.me/>